 The movie is now being “directed” by one of the guys in marketing.
 Some of the changes are good; some are questionable.
 On the good side, they’re bringing in Jamie Hewlett, who is the Tank Girl comic book artist, to draw some panels that will be interspersed throughout the film.
 I heard that Rachel was able to get some sort of limited approval of the changes and she is still in the office here, although I think she feels powerless for the most part.

 I’ve decided to end the journal.
 The movie is basically done and any changes that happen after this point aren’t going to be too significant (unless they decide to call the movie Tank and cut Lori out of the picture).
 Julie, the producer’s assistant, showed me the program for this year’s Sundance Film Festival.
 On the schedule is Tie-dyed, a film documenting Deadheads traveling across the country.
 Go figure.

-Looking back at the box office failure, I think that it would’ve made a profit had Lori not been axed from Demolition Man (which launched Sandra Bullock into the stratosphere of mainstream stardom).
-In issue 54 (circa 1993) of Empire (a British magazine), Joel Silver (one of the three line producers) said: “We shot a few days and it didn’t work.
+Looking back at the box office failure, it would’ve made a profit had Lori not been axed from Demolition Man (which launched Sandra Bullock into the stratosphere of mainstream stardom).
+In issue 54 (circa 1993) of Empire (a British mag), Joel Silver said: “We shot a few days and it didn’t work.
 Lori Petty was wonderful in A League of Their Own; but in this situation, in this society, the girl, the relationship, it didn’t work.
 The other day, I was watching Medicine Man.
 That’s an example where they should have made the same decision.
 I mean, what were they thinking?
 It’s unwatchable.
 The girl was horrible.
 Was nobody seeing dailies?
 “I want to find a cure for cancer” – I looked at that and said they should have stopped shooting right away.”